4xoc/monban/README.md

 ## Compiling

 To compile the source into a binary just run `make` in the directory.
 Golang must be installed.
 The Makefile creates binaries for multiple platforms (Linux, FreeBSD, Darwin (MacOS)).
-All binaries are linked staticly and can be copied and used without dependencies.
+All binaries are linked statically and can be copied and used without dependencies.
 To build for more platforms check out Golang's means of cross-compiling.

+## Trying it out

+You can use osixia/openldap docker container to try out Monban the following way.
+Assuming you are in the monban checkout directory

+- `docker run -p 389:389 -p 636:636 --name my-openldap-container --detach osixia/openldap:1.3.0`
+- `docker cp examples/sudo.schema.ldif my-openldap-container:/tmp/`
+- `docker exec my-openldap-container ldapmodify -x -H ldap://localhost -w config -D "cn=admin,cn=config" -a -f /tmp/sudo.schema.ldif`
 ## Dependencies

 Monban uses the following dependencies and other open source libraries.
 Thanks for providing them!!